ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 Replace with your own EID (Example 123456).
 The files will be in ``/var/lib/zmeventnotification/images``

-The ``<mid>`` is optional and is the monitor ID.
-If you do specify it, it will pick up the right mask to apply (if it is in your config)

 The above command will also try and run detection.

 If it doesn't work, go back and figure out where you have a problem